4 Mindsets to Connect with Your True Self

 Many aspects of our lives are externally focused on tangible details that we can see, hear, smell, touch, taste, and feel.
 We operate on efficiency and are pressured to produce, to look a certain way, to keep moving, doing, and yearning for more.

-Our senses act as gatekeepers to our experiences– helping us discern where our attention and efforts are best served– which usually aligns with the things that make us feel good.
+Our senses act as gatekeepers to our experiences—helping us discern where our attention and efforts are best served—which usually aligns with what makes us feel good.

-This easily explains why we spend our hard earned money on material items or to improve our appearance– because we experience an appealing change that we can touch, see, and share outwardly with others.
+This explains why we spend our hard-earned money on material items or to improve our appearance—because we experience an appealing change that we can touch, see, and share outwardly with others.

-While an external focus is necessary in order to discern our approach to tackling problems or making decisions, too much of it can cause us to have less time and energy to devote to connecting with ourselves and our internal experience.
+While an external focus is necessary to discern our approach to tackling problems or making decisions, too much of it can cause us to have less time and energy to devote to connecting with ourselves and our internal experience.
+In cases like this, online therapy for individuals can be a powerful tool for reconnecting with ourselves and learning how to prioritize our inner well-being.

 Why is it so important to connect with and understand our internal experience?

-Our thoughts, emotions, and sensations drive the way we relate to the experiences that come through our senses.
-In this way, events and situations that stick with us, or influence our behavior, do so because something about it resonates with us on a deeper level.
+Our thoughts, emotions, and sensations drive how we relate to the experiences that come through our senses.
+In this way, events and situations that stick with us or influence our behavior do so because something about them resonates with us on a deeper level.

 “The eye doesn’t see.
 The brain sees.
 The eye just transmits.
 So what we see isn’t only determined by what comes through the eyes.
 What we see is affected by our memories, our feelings, and by what we’ve seen before.” **

-There is always something under the surface that drives even the most simple decisions we make, reactions we have, and thoughts we believe every single day.
-When we get to know these deeper patterns within ourselves, we gain the ability to truly understand the way we operate and ultimately discover how to create the changes we want to see in ourselves and our life.
+Something under the surface always drives even the simplest decisions we make, reactions we have, and thoughts we believe every day.
+When we get to know these deeper patterns within ourselves, we can truly understand how we operate and ultimately discover how to create the changes we want to see in ourselves and our lives.
+If you're struggling to identify or understand these patterns, online therapy can be an invaluable resource, helping to unravel and explore these complexities in a supportive environment.

-Instead of saying, “I don’t know why I feel this way” or “I don’t know why I always do this, or why this always happens”, if we are truly able to connect with ourselves, we can go into situations knowing our patterns in thinking and responding and choose to put our attention on something different.
-We can choose to respond in a more helpful way and ultimately achieve a better outcome or result that is more aligned with who we truly are and the life we want to lead.
+Instead of saying, “I don’t know why I feel this way” or “I don’t know why I always do this or why this always happens,” if we are truly able to connect with ourselves, we can go into situations knowing our patterns in thinking and responding and choose to put our attention on something different.
+We can respond in a more helpful way and ultimately achieve a better outcome or result that is more aligned with who we truly are and the life we want to lead.

-When we are truly connected to ourselves and are operating from a place of choice rather than a knee-jerk or unconscious reaction, we are able to see and understand the world based on the present-moment rather than meaning we’ve come to believe based on the past.
+When we are truly connected to ourselves and operate from a place of choice rather than a knee-jerk or unconscious reaction, we are able to see and understand the world based on the present moment rather than the meaning we’ve come to believe based on the past.

-Knowing that the people in our lives are also a culmination of their own nuances and layers of accumulated experiences, allows us to engage with others as they are, rather than how we perceive them to be – or how we wish them to be.
+Knowing that the people in our lives are also a culmination of their nuances and layers of accumulated experiences allows us to engage with others as they are rather than how we perceive them to be—or how we wish them to be.
 There is no longer a need to fix, change, judge, or blame the people in our lives.
 Nor is there a need to make ourselves smaller or louder in our interactions with others.

 We gain the ability to engage with ourselves and others from a place of understanding and compassion that conveys the message: